 - If I were a smoker, I would need a cigarette.

 - If I were a mother, I would wrap my children in sleeping bag cocoons and never let them out of my sight.

-- Ashamed of my native country
+- Ashamed of my homeland

 - Pessimistic, and then optimistic, about the human race

 - (Upon reading Wikipedia) Seriously, Oprah starred in the film?

 - (Still on Wikipedia) I’m not sure what to make of the fact that Morrison’s real name is Chloe Ardelia Wofford.

 - (Back to the book) Where are my smelling salts?
 Oh, right, I don’t have any, because this isn’t the 1850s and I’m not Tom Brady.

 - I MUST meet Toni Morrison someday.
 And when I do, I will gawk like an idiot and form NO coherent sentences.